Queenstown to Milford Sound Drive: Ultimate Road Trip Guide & Best Stops

 How long to spend here: 5 minutes

-This is a quick stop to see the beautiful Lake Te Anau and mountains.
-Lake Te Anau is the second largest lake in New Zealand so this is well worth a quick stop.
-It’s also your first glimpse at the beautiful New Zealand Fjordland.
+This is a quick stop to see the beautiful Lake Te Anau and the mountains.
+Lake Te Anau is the second largest lake in New Zealand, so it’s well worth a quick stop.
+It’s also your first glimpse at the beautiful New Zealand Fiordland National Park.

 Lake Mistletoe